Jinger Duggar, Jeremy Vuolo Slammed For Coffee Habits As They Embrace Hipster Pants Look On Instagram

 It is true that Jinger loves to shop and find great deals in thrift stores.
 On her Instagram feed, she is never seen wearing the same outfit twice, which is quite a feat considering that she had her account for more than a year now.

-But from time to time, if it is for a good cause, she also buys new items at a full price.
-In the coffee drinking picture posted by her husband, Jinger is wearing Love Your Melon beanie, a company that is “dedicated to giving a hat to every child battling cancer in America and supporting the fight against pediatric cancer.”
+But from time to time, if it is for a good cause, she also buys new items at full price.
+In the coffee drinking picture posted by her husband, Jinger is wearing a Love Your Melon beanie, a company that is “dedicated to giving a hat to every child battling cancer in America and supporting the fight against pediatric cancer.”

 “Love your Melon is the greatest company ever created,” one fan commented.
 “And created by two wonderful college students at the U of M. I’m glad she purchased one.”